Master's Degree Programme

 In the following graphical representation of the education you can click the various courses, which will direct you to the webpage of the courses.

-At the Section for English, both the number of students in the different courses and the teaching methods vary.
+At the Department of English, both the number of students in the different courses and the teaching methods vary.
 You attend lectures together with many other students and supplementary subject courses with between five and twenty students.
 In addition to the lectures, the instruction includes seminars, group work and presentations by students where the students are encouraged to participate actively in the teaching and express their opinions.

 Several hundred students study English and there are plenty of opportunities to meet them outside the classrooms and lecture halls.

 Anglia organises parties in the course of the year where you can meet fellow students and the many exchange students who also attend classes in English.